iSabyasachi/project-2024/rxjs-practice/README.md

 ### Operator:

 - **switchMap**:
   `switchMap` is an RxJS operator that maps each emitted value from an observable into a new observable, subscribes to the latest one, and automatically cancels any previous subscriptions, ensuring only the latest observable’s emissions are processed.

 - **mergeMap**:
   - Use when transforming one Observable’s emissions into another Observable and flattening the result.
   - Suitable when the **order of emissions doesn’t matter**.
   - Provides flexibility in handling **concurrency**.
 - **shareReplay**:
   The `shareReplay` operator shares a source observable among multiple subscribers and replays the specified number of last emitted values to new subscribers.

 - **interval**:
   The `interval` operator creates an observable that emits sequential numbers at specified time intervals.

 - **take**:

   - The `take` operator limits the number of values emitted from an observable to a specified count.
   - The `take` operator emits only the first specified number of values from an observable and then completes.

 - **throttle**:
   The `throttle` operator limits the rate at which values are emitted from an observable by emitting the first value and ignoring subsequent values for a specified duration.

 - **concat**:

   - The `concat` operator sequentially combines observables, emitting all values from the first observable before proceeding to the next.
   - The `concat` operator combines multiple observables by emitting all values from the first observable, then all values from the second, and so on, in sequence.
 It ensures that the previous observable completes before starting the next.

 - **catchError**:
   The `catchError` operator handles errors in an observable sequence and allows you to recover gracefully by returning a fallback observable or value.

 - **filter**:
   The `filter` operator emits values from the source observable that satisfy a specified condition, discarding those that do not.

 - **debounceTime**:
   `debounceTime` delays the emission of an observable value by a specified time duration, emitting only the most recent value if the source observable emits multiple values within that duration.

 - **distinctUntilChanged**:
   `distinctUntilChanged` suppresses duplicate consecutive values, ensuring that only unique values are emitted.

 - **retry**:
   `retry` is an RxJS operator that retries a failed observable sequence a specified number of times before propagating the error.

 - **catchError**:
   `catchError` is used to handle errors in an observable sequence and return a fallback observable or value.

 - **tap**:
   `tap` allows you to perform side effects, such as logging errors or tracking retry attempts, without modifying the observable stream.

 - **takeWhile**:
   `takeWhile` is an RxJS operator that emits values from an observable until a specified condition evaluates to `false`.
 Once the condition fails, the observable completes, and no further values are emitted.

 ## Problems

 ### RxJS Problem Challenges

 Here are **20 combinations** of **easy**, **medium**, and **hard** RxJS problems to help build competency progressively.
 These challenges cover a wide range of RxJS concepts and usage patterns:

 ---

 #### Easy

 1. **Basic Stream Creation and Subscription**
    Create an observable from an array, object, and promise.
 Log each emitted value to the console.

-   ##### Code Implementation for Collect Even Numbers from Array
+   ##### Code Implementation: Collect Even Numbers from Array

-   This implementation uses an RxJS observable to collect even numbers from an array:
+   This implementation uses an RxJS observable to collect even numbers from an
+   array:

    ```typescript
    import { of } from 'rxjs';